Aefalshaw/aefalshaw/README.md

 ⚔️ Follow my journey and progress in the industry and feel free to reach out anytime, I greatly appreciate any advice and direction.
 With everything going on I am not currently looking to collaborate on projects but will notify when that gate has opened once again.

-Check out my resume markdown repo
+Thanks for swinging by - Check out my resume repo before you head out

 ### 😷 Stay safe and happy coding!